Find out how your VAT invoices are affected by the reverse charge if you're a wholesale electronic communications supplier in the UK.

-You can only use the reverse charge for business to business sales where both businesses are registered or liable to be registered for VAT.
-However, there are no value thresholds for your sales.
+You can only use the reverse charge for business to business sales where both businesses are registered or should be registered for VAT.
+There are no value thresholds for your sales.

 Where the reverse charge applies, your customer will account for the VAT instead of you as the supplier.

 How you use the reverse charge can be affected by your customers’ situation.
-You can find more detailed information on checks you can carry out on your customers, to ensure you apply the reverse charge correctly, in VAT Notice 735: VAT domestic reverse charge on specified goods and services.
+You can find more detailed information on the checks you can carry out on your customers, to make sure you apply the reverse charge correctly, in The VAT domestic reverse charge procedure (Notice 735).

 Supplies within the charge

 All your wholesale supplies of telecommunications services to counterparties established in the UK will be subject to the reverse charge, with certain exclusions.

 - speech communication with no, or almost no, delay between the signal being transmitted and received, including switched voice over internet protocol services

 - transmission of:

 - writing, such as wholesale short messaging services (SMS)